Dogras

 - Gender Roles In Healthcare

-- Women often manage family health matters, but decision-making is usually a joint family affair.
+- Women often manage family health care, but decision-making may involve male family members, especially for significant medical interventions.

 - Healthcare Barriers